-Falso Service Experts sent the winners on a Disney Cruise and paid for airfare for four.
+Falso Service Experts sent the family on a Disney Cruise and paid for airfare for four.
 Bradley and Rebecca took their two oldest youngsters, Korbin and Brooke, on their Disney Cruise in July this year.
 This was the first cruise for Korbin and Brooke and the first in about 10 years for Rebecca and Bradley.

-We were on the ship for 2 days (Saturday and Sunday) and then landed in Tortola, British Virgin Islands.
+We were on the ship for two days (Saturday and Sunday) and then landed in Tortola, British Virgin Islands.
 We reserved a Catamaran and went out with a few other families for the day.
 It was my children’s first time snorkeling and they were in heaven.
 We saw turtles and stingrays – it was probably the coolest experience of the entire trip!

 Like Service Experts on Facebook to watch for our next great contest!